Choosing your canal holiday route

 Out and Back Routes

-Some canals offer such a wealth of places to see and places to stop that an ‘out and back’ is the most leisurely way to see everything.
+All of our routes on the canals are ‘out and back’.
+The UK inland waterways offer such a wealth of breath taking sights and places to stop and visit, that an ‘out and back cruise’ is the most leisurely way to see everything.
 Just pace yourself to make sure you have enough time to return to your base by the end of the holiday.
-These routes are the only option for short breaks.
 Not only do the canal features look different in the opposite direction, but the return route gives a chance to stop at places missed on the outgoing journey.